YaroslavTheOmen/dotfiles/README.md

 - [Install Fish Shell](https://github.com/fish-shell/fish-shell#getting-fish)
 - [Install Starship](https://github.com/starship/starship#-installation)

+### Packages

+- git
+- npm
+- lazygit
+- lua
+- luarocks
+- rust
+- go
+- python

+_Install these packages via your package manager, as they are required for some Neovim plugins and LSP servers_

 ## Install

 You should manually choose configs that you need and copy these files to their specific directories: